 As is often the case, children are the most vulnerable.
 Worldwide 4000 children die every day from drinking dirty water.
 Building a ‘deep tube well’ in a village will provide all residents with a reliable access to clean water for drinking, cooking and washing.

-Our initial target is to build 80 wells during 2016 at a cost of around £20,000 .
+Our initial target is to build 40 wells was surpassed in 2018 at a cost of around £20,000.
+A further 20 wells are planned.
 It sounds a lot, but we believe with your generosity, we can do it.

 We have launched our #WELZ16 appeal and will be hosting many fundraising events throughout the year.
 Please keep checking for further details.